pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/auth0.md

 ## Enabling SAML For Your Auth0 Authentication Platform

 To enable SAML for your Auth0 Authentication Platform, navigate to the **Applications** section of your Auth0 dashboard.
 You may need to create a new application or select an existing application.
-Next we need to get the SAML metadata XML to configure Pulumi.
+Next, we need to get the SAML metadata XML to configure Pulumi.
 For this, navigate to the **Settings** tab of your application and scroll down to the **Advanced Settings** section.